-Lee is a 1999 Throughbred/Holsteiner cross (Loyal Pal (TB)x Lakshmi), bred by Suzy Wong of Atkinson, NH.
+Liatris (Lee) is a 1999 Thoroughbred/Holsteiner cross (Loyal Pal x Lakshmi), bred by Suzy Wong of Atkinson, NH.
 I started riding Lee in the winter of 2005, when she came to stay at 4.0 Farm in Stratham, NH, where I worked at the time.
-Lee came with me when I began working at UNH full time, and in spite of living at the university for ten years , she never managed to complete her undergraduate degree.
+Lee came along with me when I began working at UNH full time, and despite living at the university for ten years , she never managed to complete her undergraduate degree.

-Lee has proved to be a challenging ride at many points, but overall she has come a long way.
-Our relationship has become quite intense, and I don’t think she will ever leave the herd.
-She has the distinction of being the first full time equine resident at my own Cold Moon Farm.
+Lee was a challenging ride at many points, but she and I have come out on the other side as a true partnership.
+She has the distinction of being the first full time equine resident at Cold Moon Farm.

 “Liatris” is a flower; Lee’s dam, Lakshmi, went by the barn name of Petunia.
 Therefore, her name honors both the flower theme and the tradition of naming Holsteiner foals with names that start with the first letter of their dam’s name.